infiniflow/ragflow/api/python_api_reference.md

 #### avatar: `str`

-The icon of the chat assistant.
-Defaults to `"path"`.
+Base64 encoding of the avatar.
+Defaults to `""`.

 #### knowledgebases: `list[str]`